kdahlquist/DahlquistLab/data/Fall2024/Summary ppts/readme.md

-Place for summary ppts that were created throughout the semester to organize data
+Place for summary PowerPoint files that were created throughout the semester to organize and report on the data.